2 Chicken Breasts (about 400 grams / 0.88 pounds), boneless, skinless – cleaned and pat-dried with paper towels

 Add spices and seasonings: Stir in all of the spices and seasonings in the bowl you made earlier until combined.
 Then cover and allow the soup to simmer for 10-15 minutes, or until it thickens.

 Cook rice and add everything else: Uncover the pot and add the uncooked rice.
 Cook, stirring periodically for 10 minutes or until the rice has fully cooked through.
 Then lower the heat to low and add the chicken and freshly squeezed lemon juice (if using).
 Stir continuously for 3-4 minutes (to prevent curdling), or until the chicken has fully heated through.
 To Serve: Ladle the soup into individual bowls and garnish with some chopped fresh parsley or fresh coriander, freshly cracked black pepper, and a drizzle of extra virgin olive oil if desired.
 Feel free to add any of your favorite toppings like freshly grated cheese, cooked bacon pieces, etc.

-What type of chicken to use: Instead of baking chicken breasts, you’re welcome to use any leftover chicken you have on hand, or shredded rotisserie chicken.
+What type of chicken to use: Instead of baking chicken breasts, you’re welcome to use any leftover chicken you have on hand or shredded store-bought rotisserie chicken.
 Or you can just add the chicken breasts to the soup itself during step 4, then shred them later while the rice cooks in the broth.
-Alternatively, you can dice uncooked chicken breasts into bite sized pieces and add them to the soup to cook.
+Alternatively, dice uncooked chicken breasts into bite sized pieces and add them to the soup to cook.

 Adjust spice level to taste: Adjust the amount of crushed red pepper flakes and ground cayenne to suit your heat level preference.
 Or leave them out completely if you’d like to make this soup mild.